DmitryFischenko/todo-assignment/README.md

 ### Logging
 For Logging Serilog for .NET is used.
 Configuration is in `appsettings.json`

+### Dilemmas
+- More contracts but relevant fields only vs shared model with immutable fields Here I decided to go with shared model as the number of irrelevant fields is low (it's actually one).
+But if had, for instance, such by-server-populated fields as DateCreated, DateUpdated, Timestamp etc, I would have different contracts for input and output data on API and BL layers.

 ### What I left behind due to lack of time
 - UTs are added not for all methods
  - No dedicated tests for Mapper (no custom field mapping in this solution though).
 Conversion logic partially covered in other tests.